ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 No publicly available digital transcription of *Cavaliers & Pioneers, Vol. 3* currently exists: the Internet Archive copy is page-image only, print-disabled, and circulating PDFs contain no selectable text.
 Google queries of random 15-word sequences returned no hits, further confirming the corpus's absence from indexed public web sources.
 Thus, we treat the text as out-of-distribution for contemporary language models; a formal training-data-leakage audit remains infeasible due to the proprietary nature of major LLM corpora.

-## 3.2 Digitisation & Pre-processing
+## 3.2 Digitization & Pre-processing
 The bound volume was destructively scanned at 600 dpi.
 After benchmarking multiple optical-character-recognition (OCR) engines and post-processing pipelines, the highest-fidelity workflow was applied to every page.
 The resulting text was normalised and exported to CSV—one row per abstract—yielding the complete 5 471-row corpus.

 To facilitate reproducible experimentation three deterministic splits were drawn with fixed random seeds: